chrisgrieser/nvim-genghis/README.md

 <!--toc:end-->

 ## How is this different from `vim.eunuch`?
 - Written 100% in lua.
+Uses only vim-commands or lua os-modules and no shell commands to it works on every platform.
 - Uses up-to-date nvim features like `vim.ui.input` or `vim.notify`.
 This means you can get nicer input fields via plugins like [dressing.nvim](https://github.com/stevearc/dressing.nvim), and nicer confirmation notices with plugins like [nvim-notify](https://github.com/rcarriga/nvim-notify), if they are installed and setup.
 - Some small improvements like automatically keeping the extensions when no extension is given, or moving to the trash instead of removing files.
-- Except for `trashFile`, only vim commands or lua os-modules are used to keep shell requirements to a minimum.

 ## Installation and setup